han-yutang/han-yutang.github.io/_pages/cv.md

 Research experience
 ======
-* IoT-Based Thermostatic Biological Incubator Mar 2023 - Jun 2023
+* IoT-Based Thermostatic Biological Incubator, Mar - Jun 2023
   * Developed an IoT-based thermostatic biological incubator using STM32 as the core controller, designed schematics and PCB layout using Altium Designer, and performed chip soldering.
   * Implemented temperature acquisition, setting, display, and PID control algorithms in C using Keil and established data communication with the server via NBIoT using TCP, enabling data transmission.
   * Developed an Android application in Java, utilizing MQTT protocol to communicate with the server, allowing for convenient parameter display, configuration, and remote accessibility.